-We are subject to the Federal Reserve's supervisory stress tests in 2024.
-We submitted our annual capital plan to the Federal Reserve on April 3, 2024.
-Our current SCB of 2.5 percent is effective until September 30, 2024.
-The Federal Reserve is expected to notify us in the second quarter of 2024 of the SCB that will be effective October 1, 2024 to September 30, 2025.
+We participated in the Federal Reserve's supervisory stress tests in 2024.
+We submitted our annual capital plan to the Federal Reserve in April 2024.
+On June 26, 2024, the Federal Reserve communicated, on a preliminary basis, that our SCB will remain at 2.5 percent, effective from October 1, 2024 to September 30, 2025, subject to final confirmation by the Federal Reserve.